tyson-swetnam/intro2llms/docs/chatgpt_prompts.md

 ## :simple-openai:  Academic Research

-ChatGPT is not reliable for producing responses to scientific inquiries, and should not be used as a replacement for conventional human-led research.
+ChatGPT is not (yet) reliable at producing factual responses and should not be used as a replacement for conventional research techniques such as literature reviews.
+Our lesson on :material-run-fast: [:hugging: HuggingFace Models](huggingface_models.md) uses a couple of public tools for reviewing PDFs which are closer to academic paper reading and reviewing.

-By default, ChatGPT is not connected to the web, and will not produce results from dates after its training period (September 2021 for `GPT-4`).
+ChatGPT is not connected to the web by default and will not produce results from dates after its training period (September 2021 for `GPT-4`).
+The Alpha release [Browsing](https://openai.com/blog/chatgpt-plugins#browsing){target=_blank} and unofficial plugins like [WebChatGPT](https://www.webchatgpt.app/){target=_blank} open up the internet but are still limited in their ability to return focused results.

-There are several extensions (browser plugins, stand alone applications) for ChatGPT which generate its results directly from the published scientific literature.

 ???
-Abstract "Research scholarly articles"

-    With the [WebChatGPT](https://www.webchatgpt.app/) Chrome or FireFox extension enabled, ChatGPT can search websites for content to questions.

-    What is really happening is that WebChatGPT is annotating your prompt upon execution with a list of web search results which match your prompt question.
+Abstract "Talk to Dead Scientists"

+    Try to ask a question with and without Internet access enabled:

     ```markdown
-    /site:scholar.google.com,https://users.math.yale.edu/mandelbrot/webbooks/wb_multi.html

     I want you to respond as though you are the mathematician Benoit Mandelbrot

     Explain the relationship of lacunarity and fractal dimension for a self-affine series

+    Show your results using mathematical equations in LaTeX or MathJax style format
     ```

-Again, this is no guarantee that the results ChatGPT provides are factual, but it does greatly improve the odds that they are relevant to the prompt.
+    Again, there is no guarantee that the results ChatGPT provides are factual, but it does greatly improve the odds that they are relevant to the prompt.
 Most importantly, these extensions provide citations for their results, allowing you to research the results yourself.

+For working with scientific software and writing analytical code, we encourage you to check out :material-run-fast: our lesson on [:octicons-copilot-48: GitHub CoPilot](github_copilot.md)